Skip to main content

 Why Canada Does Not Recognize Most Foreign Expungements

 The core principle is this: Canada assesses inadmissibility under Canadian law (IRPA), not under the laws of the country where the conviction occurred.
-The legal basis is IRPA s.36(3)(b), which provides for deemed rehabilitation — but only under specific conditions and Canadian legal standards.
+The legal basis is IRPA s.36(3)(c), the rehabilitation provision, which is operationalized for deemed rehabilitation through IRPR s.18, but only under specific conditions and Canadian legal standards.

 Key reasons foreign expungements are generally not recognized by Canada: